ShivaSud/ShivaSud.github.io/_posts/2025-08-07-logistic-regression.md

 * $y$ is the target variable
 * $m$ is the gradient
-* $x$ is the input vairable (a feature)
+* $x$ is the input variable (a feature)
 * $c$ is the y-intercept

 Now when predicting the target variable using multiple features, we will give each feature its own value for m.
 This is because each feature will impact the prediction of the target variable by a different amount and so we need to train our algorithm such that it can learn these values.
-Using the word gradient here doesn't make sense anymore, so we will use the more accurate word **weight** as commonly used machine learning.
+Using the word gradient here doesn't make sense anymore, so we will use the more accurate word **weight** as commonly used in machine learning.
 In the same way, the y-intercept is now called the **bias**.
 Hence we have the new equation:

 $$ z = \theta_1x_1 + \theta_2x_2 + ... + \theta_nx_n + c $$

 * $z$ is the predicted value for the target variable
 * $x_n$ represents each feature
 * $\theta_n$ is the weight for each feature
-* c is the bias
+* $c$ is the bias

 We can write this equation more elegantly using matrix format: